 Please click on the relevant link below to see a copy of the above guidance booklet or to download a copy of this year’s Summer Examinations Timetable

-M A VOISEY, BA (Trent), PGCE (deMontfort) Head of English
+M A VOISEY, BA (Trent), PGCE (deMontfort) English

 ASSISTANT HEAD (Curriculum)

-Ms C M PALMER, BSc, PGCE (Belfast), MSc (Open) Mathematics
+Ms C M PALMER, BSc, PGCE (Belfast), MSc (Open) Head of Mathematics, CCF

 Ms J K BULLOCK, BSc (Ports.), PGCE (Man.), MSc (Hudd.)
 Head of Science, EAL